samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 #### Intuition

 By swapping every subarray we can move any position to any other position, effectively sorting the array as we want.
-So, compare the sorted arrays, or compare the numbers frequencies.
+So, compare the sorted arrays or compare the numbers' frequencies.

 #### Approach